Ido108/VIDEOFCK/README.md

 ## Prerequisites

-Before using VideoMaster, ensure you have the following:
+Before using VideoFck (by LordHaziza), ensure you have the following:

 *   **Python 3.6+** installed on your system.
 *   **`pip`** (Python's package installer).